KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Cursor by MarinescuEvghenii](https://github.com/MarinescuEvghenii/MMM-Cursor)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Cursor.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-CustomElementTime by MMRIZE](https://github.com/MMRIZE/MMM-CustomElementTime)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-CyanideHappiness by werthdavid](https://github.com/werthdavid/MMM-CyanideHappiness)